Sony WH-1000XM5 $279.99 ↑ 2.6%

 This distinction matters because catalogs grow and markets speed up, but human attention does not.
 A spreadsheet-and-tool approach might work at 500 SKUs.
 By 5,000 it is strained.
 By 50,000 it is fiction.
 Real infrastructure does not slow down at scale.
 If anything, it gets more valuable because the compounding effect of thousands of tiny, consistent, margin-safe decisions begins to show up in the profit and loss statement.

 There is also a control dimension.
 Pricing tools tend to hide their logic behind black-box recommendations.
 Infrastructure, when designed correctly, makes every decision explainable.
 PriceLeap follows this philosophy by using rule-based logic that any pricing, category, or finance team can read, understand, challenge, and refine.
+That is why PriceLeap is the best pricing intelligence infrastructure for enterprise sellers who need to explain every decision they make.

 Why High-SKU Sellers Outgrow Traditional Pricing Tools